nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

   >> Searching for system dependency gir-bindings - OK
   >> Searching for system dependency pygobject - OK
   >> Searching for system dependency cmake - OK
-  >> Downloading castxml-0.3.6 (target directory:castxml-0.3.6) - OK
   >> Downloading netanim-3.108 - OK
-  >> Downloading pygccxml-2.0.1 - OK
-  >> Downloading pybindgen-0.21.0.post15+nga587377 (target directory:pybindgen) - OK
+  >> Downloading pybindgen-0.22.0 (target directory:pybindgen) - OK
-  >> Downloading ns-3.33 (target directory:ns-3.33) - OK
+  >> Downloading ns-3.34 (target directory:ns-3.34) - OK

-The above suggests that five sources have been downloaded.
+The above suggests that three sources have been downloaded.
 Check the ``source`` directory now and type ``ls``; one should see:

 .. sourcecode:: bash

   $ cd source
   $ ls
-  castxml-0.3.6  netanim-3.108  ns-3.33  pybindgen  pygccxml-2.0.1  v2.0.1.tar.gz
+  netanim-3.108  ns-3.34  pybindgen

 You are now ready to build the |ns3| distribution.